Abbegubbegum/GTpxe/README.md

 -   A network connection is required for the setup to download the packages
 -   empty password on the root user
 -   add an ssh user to copy the .apkovl file over scp
+-   The rest of the options, leave as default

 3. Create and send the correct client package